Updated December 2022

 Writing reports as much a time-honored year-end activity as sipping egg nog lattes.
 Here's a strategy make writing those missives easier and faster: The Position-Rationale-Proof Strategy©.

 The PRP helps us think through our ideas in the context of what we want to say and what our audience might need/want to hear.

 Using the PRP is easy.
 I often sketch the table out on a whiteboard or piece of paper and complete the organizer by hand.
 This slows down my brain just enough to think a little more carefully about what I want to include.
 And there's the old 'constraints promoting creativity' thing where a limited amount of space forces my brain to focus more keenly.

 After completing the top portion, I work across from the POSITION to the rationale.
 For each reason "why", I add examples or evidence to strengthen each point, often referring to the GOALS to make sure I'm serving the stated purpose.

-At this point, you could hand the organizer off to someone for review or comment.
-This often helps us hone the details and verify that our logic makes sense.
+At this point, you can hand the organizer off to someone for review or comment.
+This often helps hone the details and verify that our logic makes sense.

-To draft, just work across the organizer from rationale to proof, repeating until you've worked through all the points.
+To draft, work across from rationale to proof, repeating until you've worked through all the points.
 Boom!
 A fast draft ready for revision.

 Check out other assets in our report-writing series